Immigration Enforcement Agent Overview

 ICE Agent Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for immigration and customs enforcement agents, which falls under the category of police and detectives, is $56,980.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for immigration and customs enforcement agents, who fall under the category of police and detectives, is $61,600.

-Job growth for police and detectives is expected to be slower than average—5 percent through 2022.
-However, according to the Immigration and Customs Enforcement agency's four-year strategic plan, there will be a focus on recruitment to build a "stellar workforce."
+Job growth for police and detectives is expected to be on par with the national average at 7 percent through 2026.
+However, according to the Immigration and Customs Enforcement agency’s four-year strategic plan, there will be a focus on recruitment to build a “stellar workforce.”

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.